dceejay/RedMap/README.md

 ### Usage

 Plots "things" on a map.
 The map will be served from `{httpRoot}/worldmap`

-To use this node you must also place a **websocket out** node onto the workspace and set the endpoint to

-        {httpRoot}/ws/worldmap

 The minimum **msg.payload** must contain `name`, `lat` and `lon` properties, e.g.